Watch Comedy In London: Your Ultimate Guide To Stand Up, Sketch, Improv And More

 St Doctor's Hospital is an ongoing improvised medical comedy at The Free Association.
 Image: Gareth O'Connor

-Every Monday night, this small room in a south London pub comes alive with improvers acting out strange scenarios that you've told 'em to create.
+Every Monday night, this small room in a south London pub comes alive with improv-ers acting out strange scenarios that you've told 'em to create.
 Tickets are free, but it's recommended you reserve in advance.
 Duck Duck Goose

 The Best Comedy Clubs in London: A flat roofed pub with Hoopla Impro painted on it

 It's that club again.
 The Comedy Store Players are the bee's knees when it comes to improv.
-The great Paul Merton did this gig for many years, and some of his peers carry on in this rotating-cast weekly outing, with fresh blood including Cariad Lloyd and Ruth Bratt.
+The great Paul Merton did this gig for many years, and some of his peers carry on in this rotating-cast weekly outing, with newer blood including Cariad Lloyd and Ruth Bratt.
 Comedy Store Players

 The Best Comedy Clubs in London: Two men dramatically in one another's arms